Last updated on August 7, 2025 · In-depth guide, 5–7 min read

 - Free plan: Limited to 1 hour of transcription per month, 720p video exports with watermark

-- Hobbyist plan ($16/month): 10 hours of transcription per month, 1080p exports, basic AI features
+- Hobbyist plan ($16/month): 10 hours of transcription per month, 1080p exports, basic AI features.
+If you’re someone like me just wanting it for the really cool eye correction, this is a win.

 - Creator plan ($24/month): 30 hours of transcription per month, 4K exports, advanced AI features